edmomot/edmomot.github.io/_posts/2025-09-12-under-cabinet-lights.md

 * RGB control

 Cons
-* Dimming must be done through an app
+* Dimming must be done through an app.
 * A simple wall switch doesn't work well.
 When switched off, the lights can't be turned on via app.
 Need a smarter switch that works with the LED controller.

-## Constant color LEDs
+## Constant-color LEDs

 ![Constant color dimmer option](/images/under-cabinet-lights/dimmer-options-constant-color.png)

 A/C power -> smart dimmer switch (wifi module here) -> dimmable power supply -> DC power

 Pros:
-* modular components
+* Modular components
-* brigher light
+* Brighter light

 Cons:
 * No RGB control, single color

 ## My decision

-Constant color LEDs.
+Constant-color LEDs.
 I care more about the wall switch control than RGB LEDs.
 The custom colors are probably fun to play with for the first week, then get left alone.
 The modularity is a plus.
 If anything fails, I can swap that part independently, and I'm not tied to a company that could be out of business.

 # Running wires

 Before the drywall was patched and cabinets were installed, I needed to run wires to every cabinet from one central location.
-To do this, I used 16 gauge landscape wire.
+To do this, I used 16-gauge landscape wire.
 This was a cheaper option than other wires I found, and the thick sheath is a positive in this application.
 Copper is copper.

 [Menards 16 Gauge Landscape Wire](https://www.menards.com/main/electrical/electrical-wire-cable/outdoor-electrical-cable/southwire-reg-black-low-voltage-landscape-lighting-cable/55213143/p-1479453570318-c-1525874617504.htm)